dxw/playbook/playbook.md

 don't make it hard for other people to get things done.
 For example, many people arrive earlier than 10:00 and leave earlier, which is generally fine.

-We have a short stand-up every morning, where we each tell the whole team about a single thing we will get done that day.
-The stand-up is at 10:00.
-If you think you're going to be late, you should let everyone know in the dedicated Slack channel &#x23;lateness.
+Each team has a short stand-up every morning, where we each tell the whole team about a single thing we will get done that day.
+If you think you're going to be late, you should let everyone know in the project Slack channel.

 Most developers have maintenance responsibilities, which they do during [ticket time](#ticket-time).